Training Cycle One is HERE.

 Haverford Cross-Country is an interscholastic sport held at the varsity level in the fall.
 We train during the summer, then have an official Preseason during which we train together (and have fun) as a team in August.
 Then we compete from September into November.
 The 2018 Guide to Summer Training and Preseason can be found HERE.

 This is not a running club.
 Athletes who want to improve and who are motivated are strongly encouraged to join.
-Lack of experience or natural talent is no reason not to join.
-A true commitment to the team and a goal of trying ones best in work outs and races is all that is required.
+Lack of experience or natural talent are not reasons to shy away.
+A true commitment to the team and to improvement is all that’s required.
 You will find that Cross Country is a demanding sport both physically and mentally, but it is also deeply rewarding and uniquely empowering.
 The Haverford XC team is a close-knit group.
 We work hard together, we take care of each other, we have lots of fun together.

 We compete in the Central League, also known as the CLC, and we aim to win the league.
 We also compete in larger Invitational races.
 At the end of the season the varsity competes in the PIAA District 1 Championships, running to qualify for the PIAA Pennsylvania State Cross Country Championships.
-We also aim to qualify for the state meet.
+It is our goal to qualify for the state meet — as a team — every year.

 Our mission is multifaceted.